 For the most part, your tiny home will be covered much like an RV.
 Your liability would cover road collisions or accidents, but your premiums would be higher as a result.
 Coverage for tiny homes is getting easier to find over time, but you may have to search more than expected for proper coverage.

-How to get insurance for tiny homes
+How to get tiny home insurance

 These steps will help you get insurance for your tiny home.